Quantity Over Quality

 Since then (in the early 2020s), I've tried to focus more on the bigger picture: when the song's getting too repetitive, and needs me to add another layer, or switch over to a different section.
 I've all but stopped EQing and compressing, mostly just levelling and panning.
 I try to spend a proportional amount of time on composing the music, writing the lyrics, designing the sounds, and mixing together the result.
 I think balance is important.

 In short, it's an unrealistic goal to try to make something "perfect".
 To actually accomplish things, I find it's far more useful and practical to aim to make lots of things that are weird, interesting, quirky, fun, catchy, emotional, or thought provoking.
 Let other people judge how good any of it is, and when they do, don't worry about their opinion.
-It's too late, you've already moved onto your next project.
+It's too late, you've already moved onto your next project.<!— I should add an addendum that I've since figured out I'm autistic, which might explain my tendency to spend more time and energy on creating something higher quality, and how I actively need to compensate for that instinct. —>

 It took half an hour to write, and three hours to record [Icct Hedral] originally.